 University College London

-NU-Q's journalism faculty members have experience in print, broadcast and multimedia journalism from some of the world's leading newsrooms.
+NU-Q's journalism and strategic communication faculty members have experience in print, broadcast and multimedia journalism from some of the world's leading newsrooms.

 Class sizes at NU-Q are small, meaning that students get individualized attention from teachers.